tlchampion/mywealthplan/README.md

 # Portfolio Selection Tool

-The Portfolio Selection Tool is a web application designed to determine a user's risk tolerance for investments, and based upon that tolerance present them with information on one of 4 preselected portfolios who's assets align with the user's risk tolerance.
+The Portfolio Selection Tool is a web application designed to determine a user's risk tolerance for investments, and based upon that tolerance present them with information on one of 5 preselected portfolios who's asset weightings align with the user's risk tolerance.